Why the clients and brands we’ve lost, is a measure of our success.

 And a client with a relatively new brand was acquired for over $700 Million.

 In addition to other business activities, increasing brand awareness and growing your marketshare (and revenue) is the best way to add long-term value to any brand.
 Adding new customers is essential, but so is retaining the customers you already have.
 That’s why our lead generation, nurturing, and retention work focuses on building your brand with those who matter.
 Your market.
 Your most likely customers.
 Through the marketing channels that drive results.

 It doesn’t matter how big your company is (36 people or a combined staff of 5,000 plus), if your plans include company growth, a bigger marketshare, repeat customers, and higher company valuations, we’d love to work with you and help you achieve it.

-Our goal for 2020 is to share our experience and help more brands grow their revenue.
-To learn more about what we can do for you, send us an email or call us at 612 349 2711 and let’s start with a chat.
+Our goal for this year is to share our experience and help more brands grow their revenue.
+To learn more about what we can do for you, send us an email or schedule a call and let’s start with a 15-minute chat.